Nutrition deficiency, and the resulting

 metabolism increases the extra activities will adjust the weight

 naturally.
 Over consumption of alcohol, fats, starches, sugar, corn syrup,

 processed foods and lack of exercise will lead to being over weight.

 nutritional values and so calorie counting is pointless if

 complete overall health is the aim.
 Healthy

-omega 6 fats are essential to absorb many fat soluble
+omega-3 fatty acids are essential to absorb many fat-soluble

 carotenoids so avoiding this type of fats and oils is